 What do I do if I believe that I have been discriminated against?
-If you think your employer is discriminating against you because of your race, color, sex, religion, national origin, marital status, or disability, your first contact should be with the Nebraska Faural disability, your first contact should be with the Nebraska Equal Opportunity Commission (NEOC) or a lawyer.
+If you think your employer is discriminating against you because of your race, color, sex, religion, national origin, marital status, or disability, your first contact should be with the Nebraska Equal Opportunity Commission (NEOC) or a lawyer.